Earthquake Preparedness at Home

 - Check for gas leaks, chemical spills, damaged electrical wiring, and broken water pipes.

-- Check on your neighbors, especially seniors and the disabled.
+- Check on neighbors, especially seniors and the disabled.

-- Use your refrigerated and frozen foods first, and save the canned goods for later.
+- Use refrigerated and frozen foods first, and save the canned goods for later.

 - Take pictures of the damage to your property and home.